-Autologous chondrocyte implantation (ACI) is a surgical procedure involving the implantation of a person's own - but cultured to expand the number - joint cartilage cells back into their own body behind a membrane.
+Autologous chondrocyte implantation (ACI) is a surgical procedure involving the injection of a person's own cultured joint cartilage cells back into a prepared defect in the cartilage.

 |In one operation (eg arthroscopy) a bit of healthy cartilage is removed|